-At 31 December 2016, the Group was committed to expenditure amounting to CHF 10 million (2015: CHF 75 million).
+At 31 December 2017, the Group was committed to expenditure amounting to CHF 9 million (2016: CHF 10 million).

-In addition to the above, the Group has entered into long-term agreements to in-license or acquire intellectual property rights from some third parties or associates (related parties).
-If agreed objectives or performance targets are achieved, these agreements may require potential milestone payments and other payments by the Group, which may be capitalised (see accounting policy in Note 9 - Intangible assets).
+In addition to the above, the Group has entered into long-term agreements to in-license or acquire intellectual property or operating rights from some third parties or associates (related parties).
+If agreed objectives or performance targets are achieved, these agreements may require potential milestone payments and other payments by the Group, which may be capitalised as non-commercialised intangible assets (see accounting policy in Note 9 - Intangible assets).